shariar26868/INTERVIEW/README.md

 # Project metadata
-project_title = "# Gut Microbiota Status Prediction "
+project_title = "Gut Microbiota Status Prediction "
 description = (
     "This project aims to predict the **current status of gut microbiota** — " "`Optimal`, `Suboptimal`, or `At Risk` — using tabular health data. "